decentraland/adr/content/ADR-173-scenes-without-worlds-configuration.md

 ## Context, Reach & Prioritization

-In order to deploy to Worlds Content Server it is mandatory to add a section like the following in `scene.json`.
+In order to deploy a scene to Worlds Content Server it is mandatory to add a section like the following in `scene.json`.

 ```json
 {